 Those who have an early flight or want to stay at the airport, Bristol Airport features a wide range of facilities, including several shops, a number of airport parking spaces (which is great for short and long time use), and restaurants.

 Popular tourist attractions near Bristol Airport

 Regarded for its balloon festivals, it is a place to behold so if you are planning a trip to Bristol, why not try and coincide it with the Bristol Balloon Festival?
 We assure you won't be disappointed.
 Truth is, the city never runs out of festivals and parties to celebrate.
-Check out Bristol events calendar to know what's on in the area during your visit.
 For a list of activities and attractions, check out VromVroomVroom's recommendation below.

 Bristol International Balloon Fiesta

 This colourful festival is held annually during the month of august in Bristol, England.
 Several hot air balloons gather in one venue and mass ascend at the same time.
 Mass ascending takes place twice a day 06:00 a.m. and 06:00 p.m. pending on weather condition.